Imitation Learning of Hierarchical Driving Model: from Continuous Intention to Continuous Trajectory: Methodology

 \subsection{Closed-loop System Implementation}

-Different from the works using only a point position for tracking, which may not perform well due to the limited onboard computing frequency, we implement an asynchronous driving architecture by separating the long-horizon trajectory planning and trajectory tracking in two threads, achieving a receding horizon controller\cite{watterson2015safe}.
+Different from the works using only a point position for tracking, which may not perform well due to the limited onboard computing frequency, we implement an asynchronous driving architecture by separating the long-horizon trajectory planning and trajectory tracking in two threads, achieving a receding horizon controller\cite{watterson2015safe}, to overcome the time-delay issue, which is shown in Fig.~\ref{ctrl}.

 \textbf{Controller design:} Specifically, the planning thread generates continuous trajectories with time horizon $T=3s$ in a fixed frequency or triggered, and annotates the trajectory with vehicle's pose and the starting time $t_{start}$.
 The control thread is running in another fixed higher frequency.
 It gets vehicle's current pose at time $t_{now}$ and queries the trajectory with $t = t_{now}-t_{start}$ as the reference point.
-Then we use a feedback controller for throttle and brake control, and a nonlinear rear wheel feedback controller \cite{paden2016survey} for steering control:
+Then we use a feedback controller for throttle and brake control, and a nonlinear rear wheel feedback controller \cite{paden2016survey} for steering control.
+For more details about the controller, please refer to Appendix~\ref{apd:ctrl}.

-where $L$ denotes the wheelbase, and at time $t$, $a_c$ represents throttle or brake (for $a_c>0$ throttle equals to $a_c$ and brake is $0$, for $a_c<0$ brake equals to $-a_c$ and throttle is $0$), $\delta_c$ is the steering angle, $\omega_c$ is the angular velocity, $e_v$ is the tracking error between the current velocity $v$ and the reference velocity $v_r$, $e_d$ is the longitudinal error as shown in Fig. \ref{ctrl}, $k_{\cdot}$ are controller gains for proper error feedbacks.
-Note that quantities with subscript $r$ are obtained from trajectory with time $t$.
-The angular velocity is calculated by:

-where $e$ and $\theta_e$ are the lateral error and heading error as shown in Fig. \ref{ctrl}, $\kappa_r$ is the curvature of the reference trajectory, $k_{\cdot}$ are the controller gains for proper error feedbacks.